PushpikaWan/MERN-stack/README.md

 - mlab.com - host mongo db
 - cookie-session - this limit cookie size(ex: 4kb). containst whole data in cookie
 - express-session - conatins only reference to server side object. therfore no limit of data
+- concurrently - to run backend server and client server both concurrently